MrKaszeba19/PapajLang/README.md

 Programme Operand | Purpose
 ----------------- | -------
-String.val | Converts to a number (if possible) len | Gets string length (does not remove the used string and is invulnerable to autoclear) length | Gets string length (vulnerable to autoclear, not recommended) String.trimLeft | Eliminates whitespace on the left side String.trimRight | Eliminates whitespace on the right side String.trim | Eliminates whitespace on the both left and right sides
+String.value | Converts to a number (if possible) String.length | Gets string length
+String.trimLeft | Eliminates whitespace on the left side String.trimRight | Eliminates whitespace on the right side String.trim | Eliminates whitespace on the both left and right sides